Are you tired of a boring flute practice routine? Consider the benefits of practicing flute harmonics to revitalize your love of playing.

-You’re learning something new, and you may not sound the best when you first play flute harmonics.
+You’re learning something new, and you may not sound the best when you first play flute harmonics, especially if it’s also a new flute.
 Fortunately, you don’t have to sound that great the first few times you play these exercises.

 But if you continue to work on your harmonics, you’ll eventually get better.
 Then, you can keep improving your tone and intonation overall.
 Like any etude, piece, or exercise, it takes time to learn something.

 However, you can follow a system or process to help learn your harmonics.
 If you want to learn more about how I learn pieces and other music concepts, check out my eBook How to Learn a Piece of Music.

 As you know, sounding good at the flute takes time.
 You can’t just practice something once and expect to play it perfectly.
 The same applies to harmonics, so don’t just practice them a few times.

 Add harmonics to your daily practice routine.
 You don’t need to practice them for hours, so start with a few minutes each day.
 I love to play harmonics before I play anything else so that I can figure out how good I’m going to sound that day.

 But you may want to use harmonics later on in your practice routine.
 Do whatever works for you, but make sure you do it.
 Then, you can improve over the course of time.